geo-engine/geoengine/CONTRIBUTING.md

 ### 📣 Discussion

-If you want to discuss new features before implementing them, feel free to start a discussion and get feedback on your idea.
+If you want to discuss new features before implementing them, feel free to start a discussion on [GitHub](https://github.com/geo-engine/geoengine/discussions) and get feedback on your idea.

 ### ❓ Support

 In case you have difficulties using Geo Engine, feel free to ask for help!
+You can either start a Q&A on [GitHub](https://github.com/geo-engine/geoengine/discussions) or write an email to [support@geoengine.de](mailto:support@geoengine.de).

 ## 🛠️ Pull requests